 Some of the most difficult situations occur when a guest needs to cancel a few days before a trip because of an injury, a family illness, or some other catastrophic event.
 In these situations, we generally do not have time to refill the space.
 Yet, we have already spent considerable time, money, and energy preparing for your trip: scheduling vehicles, flights, drivers, guides and equipment, purchasing food, etc. Because of our short season and very limited number of available seats, we cannot afford the financial loss that cancellations cause.
 Therefore, consider the investment you are making in your vacation and whether or not you could afford the loss if you did have to cancel.

-Your guides will make every effort to see that your trip is enjoyable and successful.
-Gratuities for guides are appropriate, greatly appreciated and at your discretion, as a gesture of thanks for their professionalism and service.
-A suggested guideline is 10 percent of the trip cost.
+Gratuities for guides are appropriate and greatly appreciated as a gesture of thanks for their professionalism and service.
+The industry standard is 10% of the cost of the trip.
+Our guides will make every effort to see that your trip is enjoyable and successful.
 The common practice is to give the gratuity to the trip leader on the last night.
 It will later be divided equally with the rest of the crew.
 Paying in cash is the most common form of payment though you can always bring along a check and make it out to the trip leader.

 Cataract Canyon 4-Day Expedition trip dates begin on a Tuesday and end on Friday.
-Trips run from late May until late August each year.
-The following year trip dates are available to book a year in advance.
+Trips run from mid-May until mid-September each year.
+The following year trip dates are available to book at least a year in advance.
 We suggest reserving early, to guarantee date of choice.

-During May and June when water levels are the highest in Cataract Canyon, Western uses its patented J-Rig raft for the most secure, comfortable, and thrilling ride on the river.
-As the water slows its pace later in June and through July and August, we change from 37’ J-Rig rafts to 18’ oar rigs, and smaller paddle rafts.
-These smaller boats make these later trips more suitable for teens or active adults looking for a more “hands-on” experience.
-Whether travelling aboard the larger rafts earlier in the season or the smaller rafts later in the season, the legendary whitewater in Cataract Canyon provides plenty of fun and excitement.
-Note: The date in June or July at which we switch to smaller boats is determined by water levels which are difficult to predict before spring.
+During May and June when water levels are the highest in Cataract Canyon, Western plans to use its patented J-Rig raft for the most secure, comfortable, and thrilling ride on the river.
+As the water slows its pace later in June and through July and August, we change from 37’ J-Rig rafts to 18’ oar boats and smaller paddle rafts.
+These smaller boats make these later trips more suitable for teens or active adults looking for a more 'hands-on' experience.
+Whether traveling aboard the larger rafts earlier in the season or the smaller rafts later in the season, the legendary whitewater in Cataract Canyon provides plenty of fun and excitement.
+Note: Boat types used are dependent on water levels.
+We may use J-Rigs later into the season, or begin the season with oar boats and paddle rafts.
+Water levels are difficult to predict before spring.

 Guests per raft type:

-Paddle boats accommodate 6-8 guests, with 1 guide.
-Guests paddle with guide direction.
+• Paddle boats accommodate 6-8 guests, with 1 guide.
+Guests paddle with guide directions.

-Trips may be chartered for your exclusive group with less than 18 guests (at a full charter trip price).
+On regularly scheduled trip dates, trips may be chartered for your exclusive group of 30 guests (or less) at a full charter trip price.
 Contact us for pricing details.

 Arranging a group trip with Western is an easy task!
-Begin by calling our office 866-904-1160 and making your own reservation.
-Members of your group may then call in and mention that they are traveling with you.
+Begin by calling our office at 801-942-6669 to make your own reservation or reserve online.
+We can then email you a direct booking link to your trip date that you can share.
+Conversely, members of your group may call in and mention that they are traveling with you.
 If group members are paying separately each can have their own reservation while still being tied together as a group.

 Depending on availability, it may be possible to place a courtesy hold for a few days on your specific trip date to enable your friends to call in with their own deposit.
 Seats would then be released from that hold as they place their individual reservations within your group.